How to Become a Surrogate: Your Complete Guide to Requirements, Compensation, and the Process 2026

 What Is the Application Process and Timeline?

 The process usually starts with an initial inquiry and pre-screen, followed by a comprehensive medical and psychological evaluation.
 From first contact to a match, the timeline commonly ranges from 6–16 weeks depending on how quickly screenings and matches occur.
 Babytree’s onboarding includes document checklists, local office assistance in key states, and pre-screen help designed to shorten delays.
-Preparing prior obstetric records, medicationlists, and identification in advance can speed medical verification.
+Preparing prior obstetric records, medication lists, and identification in advance can speed medical verification.
 Being proactive with documents and communication typically shortens matching and cycle planning.

 Understanding this timeline helps you align personal schedules and childcare before committing to a cycle.